Academia

 • Globalisation of Curvature Bounds in Lorentzian Pre-length Spaces (27th February 2023)

-Interdisciplinary Junior Scientist Workshop in Mathematical General Relativity
+Interdisciplinary Junior Scientist Workshop in Mathematical General Relativity.

-Wildberg, Germany (Hosted by Universität Tübingen and Universität Potsdam)
+Wildberg, Germany (Hosted by Universität Tübingen and Universität Potsdam).

 UoS Blog | Workshop Webpage | Slides |